elotroalex/chiens/_texts/translation.md

 [2]({{site.baseurl}}/chiens/p002.html){:.pagetitle}

 - {:.pr.i} By the bounding tides, I march on the water of spinning Springs; I see my sentinel eyes on high.
-The insomnia grows steadfast like a disobedience along the free temples of the woman with amphora—water jug, sprouting tempest Acquarius, kettle.
+The insomnia grows steadfast like a disobedience along the free temples of the woman with amphora—water jug, sprouting tempest Aquarius, kettle.

 - {:.sp} Toussaint.